About Jade Cove in Big Sur, California

 Monterey Jade comes in many colors including grayish green (most common), emerald green, black, red, blue, and even white.
 Some of the stones pulled from Jade Cove have been large and highly valuable, and unfortunately, few quality stones remain.
 Even though the get-rich-quick jewels are gone, it’s still worth the hike to see this rocky cove.

-Look for parking spaces on both sides of Highway 1 as close to the Los Padres National Forest sign for Jade Cove.
-From this parking area you will walk across an open meadow toward the water to find the route down.
+Look for parking spaces on the ocean side of Highway 1 as close as possible to the most direct trail to Jade Cove (see our map).
+From this parking area you will walk about 150 yards (meters) across an open meadow toward the water to find the route down.

 North Jade Cove is just a bit farther north along the bluff trail, but the descent into that cove is even steeper.